AgustinCB/mpv/README.md

 ## Overview

+**This is a version of mpv with support for the kitty graphic terminal.
+I intended only for my personal use case and will give it minimal maintenance for it to work.
+It also includes a lot of hacky solutions I'm fine with.
+If you need a stable solution, I recommend using the upstream project instead.**

 **mpv** is a free (as in freedom) media player for the command line.
 It supports a wide variety of media file formats, audio and video codecs, and subtitle types.